Marc Clark: Work

 Sasha Grishin said about Clark: "A major preoccupation with his art has been with the notion of timelessness, an art which more that commemorate an individual person's ego or freeze an historical event in time."After finishing his studies at RCA, Clark produced sculptures including Peter Cheyney's hands and a death mask of Evan Walters.

 Clark's monumental works in Australian parks and gardens include the Sculpture of Captain James Cook in Fitzroy Gardens in Melbourne, Victoria.
 In 1971 he was commissioned by the Government of Tonga to create a statue of Queen Sālote Tupou III.
-This is located at Nuku’alofa, Tonga.
+This is located at Nukuʻalofa, Tonga.

 A statue Edmund Barton located at Barton House, in Canberra, was the next major work completed by Clark in 1981.
 In 1983 Clark contributed a cast of the 'Eternal Flame' to the Rats of Tobruk Memorial in Canberra.

 From 1985 to 1987 Clark was commissioned to provide three bronze sculptures.